Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-honoring-the-flag.md

 The test suite caught it, but not the tests written for this change: those all called `GetAndRemoveAll`, which passes a non-null list and takes the working path.
 Nothing exercised the method with the bug. `RemoveAllCountsWithoutCollectingInEitherMode` now does, with a five-second timeout so a regression fails rather than wedging the run.

 **A single item which is itself a list, pre-existing.** `new NotifyCollectionChangedEventArgs(action, item, index)` where `T` implements `IList` binds to the `changedItems` overload rather than the `changedItem` one.
 An `ObservableRangeCollection<int[]>` removing one array raised an event describing two integers. `RemoveRange` had this already; the new core would have inherited it.
-Both cast to `object?` now, and a test fails loudly on the old behaviour.
+Both cast to `object?` now, and a test fails loudly on the old behavior.